marcoschouten/marcoschouten.github.io/index.md

 <p style="font-size:18px;">

-My research focuses on deep learning in human-machine collaboration, with a particular emphasis on the multimodal integration of visual and language data, and fine-grained categorization..
+My research focuses on deep learning in human-machine collaboration, with a particular emphasis on the multimodal integration of visual and language data.

 </p>